 - Call on 0800 58 58 58 or use their webchat from 5pm to midnight everyday if you are struggling and need to talk

 - Text “LIGHTHOUSE” and your postcode to 07451276010 between 4:30pm-12am (e.g. LIGHTHOUSE SO14 0YG) for urgent support.
 The Lighthouse will then contact you by phone or text.
 Please note this is only open to those over 18 years of age and living in Southampton

 In a life-threatening emergency call 999 or visit A&E.

-There are lots of services available to help adults (people aged 18+ years old) look after their mental health.
+There are lots of support and resources to help you look after your mental health.

 If you need further support, you can always contact your GP for an appointment to discuss how you’re feeling.
 If you need support more urgently you can also request an emergency appointment.